message/iata/PE.md

 Published 23.08.2021
-1. Until 31 August 2021, flights from Brazil, India and South Africa are suspended.
+1. Flights from Brazil, India and South Africa are suspended.
 2. Until 5 September 2021, passengers are not allowed to enter if in the past 14 days they have been to or transited through Brazil, India or South Africa.
 - This does not apply to nationals and residents of Peru.
 3. Passengers must have: